Remove the back cover.

 3 - intermediate reverse gear,

-4 - a rod with a reverse gear engagement fork.
+4 - rod with fork for engaging reverse gear.

-Remove the shaft of the intermediate reverse gear from the gearbox housing while holding the gear (see fig. 181).
+Remove the reverse intermediate gear shaft from the gearbox housing while holding the gear (see fig. 181).

 1 - intermediate reverse gear,